galaxyproject/galaxy-language-server/server/README.md

 # How to manually run the server
 Usually, the [client](https://github.com/galaxyproject/galaxy-language-server/tree/master/client) will be in charge of running the server when it is needed, but, in case you want to run it manually for some reason, you can use the following commands:

-In any case is recommended to create a Python virtual environment first (assuming you are using `Python3.8+`):
+In any case, it is recommended to create a Python virtual environment first (assuming you are using `Python3.8+`):
 ````sh
 # Create a virtual environment and activate it
 python -m venv myenv